 Behavioral Design Pattern in C#

-In this article, I am going to give a brief introduction to Behavioral Design Pattern in C#.
-Please read our previous article where we discussed the Structural Design Patterns in C# with examples.
-As part of this article, we are going to discuss the following three things.
+In this article, I am going to give a brief introduction to Behavioral Design Patterns in C#.
+Please read our previous article discussing the Structural Design Patterns in C# with examples.
+As part of this article, we will discuss the following three things.

 - When to use the Behavioral Design Pattern?